TrustFrame/git-cryptography-protocol/Git Cryptography Protocol.md

 ## The Client

-The client must support five basic commands: `D`, `END`, `OPTION`, `BYE` and `#`.
-In addition they must also support the signing command: `SIGN`.
-It also must support the verification commands: `SIGNATURE`, and `VERIFY`.
-Each of the commands are documented below:
+The client must support sending five basic commands: `D`, `END`, `OPTION`, `BYE` and `#`.
+In addition to the basic commands the client must also support sending: `SIGN`, `SIGNATURE`, `VERIFY`.
+The client must support receiving the commands the server sends as documented in the section above labeled "The Server".
+Each client command is documented below:

 ```
-D <raw data>
+D <raw data encoded using URL-safe Base64 with no padding>
 ```
-Sends raw data to the server.
-This command is the same as the D command described above in the server section.
+Sends a line of raw data to the server that is encoded with the URL-safe, Base64 scheme with no padding.
+This command is the same as the `D` command described above in the server section.

 ```
 END